tpozzi/Sidonia/README.md

 #### ASCII Setup

 If you do not have Vim8 you can still run sidonia in full color.
 You will need to use sidonia.vim with the sidonia terminal theme found in this repo.
 Essentially this method works similar to the Base-16 colorschemes in that vim will target the terminal colors ( 0 - 15 ).
-Please note: One draw back to using this method is that if the sidonia terminal theme colors are ever updated, you will also need to update your terminal theme.

 ```VimL
 colorscheme sidonia